rajeshpillai/elixir-todo-app/tutorial.md

 A system to manage todos.

 # Features
+- Show Todos
 - Create Todos
 - Edit Todos
 - Mark Todo as completed
+- Delete Todo
-- Add remarks to todo
+- Add remarks to todo*

 # Create a new project
 Create a mix project with supervisor